 After our custom training process, we achieved a significant improvement in the model's ability to generate the correct SQL query for our specific problem.
 Let's examine the successful query and analyze its structure and functionality.

-The custom-trained model produced the following SQL query:
+The fine-tuned model generated the following executable SQL:

 select